-The consolidated financial statements of HC Government Realty Trust, Inc. and subsidiaries as of December 31, 2016 and for the period from March 11, 2016 to December 31, 2016, the consolidated financial statements of Holmwood Capital, LLC and its subsidiaries as of and for the years ended December 31, 2016 and December 31, 2015, the combined statement of revenue and certain operating expenses of our Owned Properties for the year ended December 31, 2015, the combined statement of revenues and certain operating expenses of the Johnson City Property and Port Canaveral Property for the year ended December 31, 2014, the statement of revenues and certain operating expenses of the Silt Property for the year ended December 31, 2014, and the statement of revenues and certain operating expenses of the Norfolk Property for the year ended December 31, 2016 all included in this offering circular, have been audited by Cherry Bekaert LLP, independent auditors, as stated in their reports appearing herein.
+The consolidated financial statements of HC Government Realty Trust, Inc. and subsidiaries as of December 31, 2017 and December 31, 2016 and for the year ended December 31, 2017 and for the period from March 11, 2016 (date of inception) to December 31, 2016, the consolidated financial statements of Holmwood Capital, LLC and its subsidiaries as of May 26, 2017 and December 31, 2016 and for the period from January 1, 2017 to May 26, 2017 and for the year ended December 31, 2016, the combined statement of revenue and certain operating expenses of our Owned Properties for the year ended December 31, 2015, the statement of revenues and certain operating expenses of the Norfolk Property for the year ended December 31, 2016, the statement of revenues and certain operating expenses of the Knoxville Property for the year ended December 31, 2017, and the statement of revenues and certain operating expenses of the Monroe Property for the year ended December 31, 2017 all included in this offering circular, have been audited by Cherry Bekaert LLP, independent auditors, as stated in their reports appearing herein.